HPV vaccine: Who needs it, how it works

 Various strains of HPV spread through sexual contact and are associated with most cases of cervical cancer.
-Gardasil 9 is an HPV vaccine approved by the Food and Drug Administration (FDA) approval in the U.S. — Cervarix is for girls only, while Gardasil and Gardasil 9 can be used for both girls and boys.
-Gardasil 9 offers girls protection against more strains of HPV that can cause cervical cancer.
+Gardasil 9 is an HPV vaccine approved by the Food and Drug Administration (FDA) in the U.S. and can be used for both girls and boys.

-All three vaccines can prevent most cases of cervical cancer if given before a girl or woman is exposed to the virus.
-In addition, all three vaccines can prevent vaginal and vulvar cancer in women, and Gardasil and Gardasil 9 can prevent genital warts, anal cancers, and mouth, throat, head and neck cancers in women and men.
+This vaccine can prevent most cases of cervical cancer if given before a girl or woman is exposed to the virus.
+In addition, this vaccine can prevent vaginal and vulvar cancer in women, and can prevent genital warts, anal cancers, and mouth, throat, head and neck cancers in women and men.

 In theory, vaccinating boys against the types of HPV associated with cervical cancer might also help protect girls from the virus by possibly decreasing transmission.